blackberry/bbUI.js/README.md

 Since all of the script files for the specific screen are loaded before the **onscreenready** event is fired, you can place all your screen specific logic in those files and only have one **onscreenready** global handler to act as the "traffic cop".

+The **getElementById()** function has been added to the element object that is passed into **onscreenready** so that you can manipulate the DOM of the element before it is inserted into the document.

 ## Defining a Screen